-ADMISSION POLICY AND ARRANGEMENTS 2024-25
+NURSERY AGE GROUP ADMISSION POLICY AND ARRANGEMENTS 2024-25

 St. Edmund's R.C.
 Primary School is a Catholic School in the trusteeship of the Diocese of Salford.
 It is maintained by Manchester Local Authority and is a voluntary aided school.
 The governing board is the admissions authority and is responsible for taking all decisions on applications for admissions.
-The co-ordination of admissions arrangements is undertaken by the Local Authority.

-For the school's year commencing September 2024, the governing board has determined that the number of children to be admitted in each year group from Reception to Year 6 will be 30.
+For the school's year commencing September 2024, the governing board has determined that the number of children to be admitted in each Nursery Age Group will be 30.